YuKitsune/amjwt/README.md

 5. Open a Pull Request

 # But...
 Why?
-Because for some reason, Apple wants you to hand craft the JWT to authenticate with the Apple Music API. 🤷‍
+Because for some reason, [Apple wants you to hand craft the JWT](https://developer.apple.com/documentation/applemusicapi/getting_keys_and_creating_tokens) to authenticate with the Apple Music API.
+This is much easier than hand crafting it every time.